Good luck to the Knox College Women's Basketball team as they begin their tournament journey to defend their ...

 14. Barry Bearak '71 received a Pulitzer Prize in international reporting for his coverage of daily life in war-torn Afghanistan; he's a correspondent for the New York Times.

 We are proud of the accomplishments of our alumni.
-So proud that we present a number of awards to our notable alumni each year, recognizing their lifetime achievements, generosity, and contributions to their communities.
+So proud that we present several awards to our notable alumni each year, recognizing their lifetime achievements, generosity, and contributions to their communities.

 If you know someone worthy of recognition, be sure to nominate them for one of these honors.

 recognized for their lifetime achievements, generosity, and contributions to their communities